 2012 saw a return to showing on the summer circuit for the Alfords due to Charlotte taking some time out from summer eventing with the horses and what a summer it turned out to be.

 Smarty Pants took the commercial championship at Devon County, Bath and West, Royal Cornwall and the Royal Highland Show, while No Likey No Lighty took the commercial and interbreed championship at Frome, the steer championship at Bath and West, Devon County, Royal Cornwall, Royal Welsh and the championship at the Three Counties with Bishops Goldilocks, the pedigree Limousin heifer, taking the championship at East of England

 The winter circuit of 2012 saw more success for our commercial team as No Likey No Lighty dominated the steer classes at most events and took home many steer championships and reserve overall titles, including the steer championship at the East of England Smithfield Festival and the championship on home soil at the South West Winter Fair.
 The year also ended with Michael judging the Royal Highland Winter Fair, a day he will always remember and be honoured to have been a part of.

-Showing will always be an integral part of Foxhill Farm’s show window and now with more sheep and pedigree cattle in the team, Michael, Melanie, Charlotte and stockman Rob Coney, are looking forward to exhibiting at all the major summer and winter shows as well as more pedigree sales across the UK.
+Showing will always be an integral part of Foxhill Farm’s show window and now with more sheep and pedigree cattle in the team, Michael, Melanie, Charlotte are looking forward to exhibiting at all the major summer and winter shows as well as more pedigree sales across the UK.